Webroot Antivirus 2024: Review Summary

 Final Score = 60% Protection + 20% Performance + 20% Usability.

 Brands not listed in the table haven’t participated in the analysis by AV-Test.
-This is usually not a good sign, because most reputable brands partake in the test.
-Sadly, Panda, Webroot, ESET, and Sophos don’t.
+This is usually not a good sign.
+Because most reputable brands, except Panda, ESET, and Sophos, partake in the test.

 We’ve compared the prices of the top antivirus products for Windows.
-To make it a fair comparison, we looked at what it would cost us, to protect a Windows PC with the following essential features:
+To make it a fair comparison, we looked at what it would cost us, to protect a single Windows PC with the most essential features:

 - Anti-phishing (web protection)